Disability services, support and information

 Livewire is an online community for young people with disability or serious illness and their siblings.
 It has facilitated chat rooms, blogs and articles.
 Livewire also runs events and activities at hospitals.

-This organisation provides support for brothers and sisters of people with additional needs.
+This organisation provides support for siblings of people with disability.

-Information for carers
+Information for carers of people with disability

 Australian Government Department of Social Services – Disability and carers

 On this webpage, you can find links to information about programs, services, benefits and payments for people with disability and their carers.

 This Australian Government website has information about services and support for carers.
 Look for information on the website, use the service finder or call the national helpline – phone 1800 422 737, Monday-Friday, 8 am-5 pm.

 This organisation represents people who look after someone with disability or chronic illness or an elderly person.
 The website has links to the carers association in each Australian state and territory.
 Carers can get information, advice and support from their local association.

 Services Australia – Living with disability

 This webpage has information about payments and services to help people living with illness, injury or disability.
 There’s also support for their families or carers.